Male Fertility Testing: How Doctors Diagnose Male Infertility

 • Sperm transport or delivery problems: Blockages or anatomical issues in the reproductive tract can prevent sperm from mixing with semen or being ejaculated.
 Prior surgeries (like vasectomy), infections, or congenital defects can cause such blockages.

-• Sperm function issues: Even if counts are normal, sperm might have abnormal shape or poor movement, preventing them from fertilizing an egg.
+• Sperm function issues: Even if counts are normal, sperm might have an abnormal shape or poor movement, preventing them from fertilizing an egg.

-• General health and lifestyle factors: Overall health conditions (like chronic illnesses, fever, or obesity), as well as habits such as smoking, heavy alcohol use, drug use, or excessive heat exposure (e.g. frequent hot tubs), can impair fertility.
+• General health and lifestyle factors: Overall health conditions (like chronic illnesses, fever, or obesity), as well as habits such as smoking, heavy alcohol use, drug use, or excessive heat exposure (e.g., frequent hot tubs), can impair fertility.
 Certain medications and anabolic steroids can also negatively affect sperm.

 Some common causes of low sperm count and other male fertility issues include: